P4ti3nn3/USB-Armory-Setup/Secured-USB/1-ClamAV/README.md

     IPAddressDeny=any
     #WatchdogSec=3min

-And then in the terminal:
+And then in the terminal :

     systemctl daemon-reload
     systemctl restart systemd-udevd.service